Good practices

 Ethics and Legal Requirements

-4. Suppliers must keep accurate business and financial records of all transactions related to their business with the Company and ready to provide such documentation upon request.
+4. The Suppliers must keep accurate business and financial records of all transactions related to their business with the Company and ready to provide such documentation upon request.

 In the event that a supplier violates any provision of the Supplier Code of Conduct, the Company may issue a warning letter and halt or cancel further transactions with the said supplier.
 In this case, the supplier is not entitled to any compensation from the Company.